top of page

 TUAN HOANG

-Associate professor at Pepperdine University, USA
+Associate professor, Pepperdine University, USA

 MIKYOUNG KIM

-Sociologist, Pukyung National University, Korea
+Sociologist, Pukyung National University, South Korea

 LINA KOLEILAT